mobizt/Firebase-ESP-Client/README.md

 ### The authenication credentials and prerequisites

-To use Email/Password sign-in authentication as in the examples, the Email/Password Sign-in provider must be enabled.
+To use Email/Password sign-in authentication as in the examples, the Email/Password Sign-in provider must be enabled by follow the following steps.